Querela/termux-usb-python/README.md

 - test scripts supplied for various _simple_ situations; tests currently only with connected device
 - example usage script for _DSO138mini_ data dumps

-## License
+## Copyright and License Information

-Hopefully my _fix_ can be adopted in the original library.
+Hopefully my _fix_ can be adopted in the original PyUSB library.
 Else, free for all. :-)

+Copyright (c) 2019 Querela.
+All rights reserved.

+See the file "LICENSE" for information on the history of this software, terms & conditions for usage, and a DISCLAIMER OF ALL WARRANTIES.

+All trademarks referenced herein are property of their respective holders.